Pppp1116/content-license-policy/README.md

 - Where and how it will be published;
 - Whether and how it will be monetized.

-The Owner may grant or refuse permission at their sole discretion and may impose additional conditions.
+The Owner may grant or refuse permission at their discretion and may impose additional conditions.

 ### 12.1.
 Revocability of Exceptions